gokejian/mllu---social-bias-in-LMs-pretrained-on-scientific-corpora/crows_pairs/README.md

 The code is mainly based on https://github.com/nyu-mll/crows-pairs.
 We added support for BioBERT https://github.com/dmis-lab/biobert-pytorch and SciBERT https://github.com/allenai/scibert in the metric.py.

-The main metric results are in the slurm output folder 5111759_run_crowspairs.out.
+The main metric results are in the /crows_slurm_output folder 5111759_run_crowspairs.out.

 The results for all 9 bias types are saved as csv files: bert_crows_score.csv,roberta_crows_score.csv, biobert_crows_score.csv, and scibert_crows_score.csv